5000, Clinical Guidelines

 • Past medical history to include all serious illnesses, hospitalizations, surgical procedures, pertinent biopsies, accidents, exposures to blood and blood products, and mental health history

-• Rubella status, based on a history of rubella vaccination or documented rubella serology.
-Non-pregnant female clients of childbearing age with unknown or inadequate rubella immunity must be provided vaccination on-site or referred appropriately
+• includes non-pregnant female clients of childbearing age with unknown or inadequate rubella immunity must be provided vaccination on-site or referred appropriately

 • PHC providers can voluntarily participate in the DSHS Adult Safety Net (ASN) Program or the Texas Vaccines for Children (TVFC).
 Both programs provide vaccines at no cost